 Utility in Hospital Care and Long Term Healthcare Facilities

 AMS is one of the strongest predictors of death on the wards.
 Health care professionals within a hospital utilize this scale during patient assessment for any patients at risk of having an abnormal level of consciousness.
 It plays a role in Rapid Response Activation Criterion and Early Warning Scores to detect changes in a patient's physiologic status in hopes of becoming aware of and correcting any potentially life-threatening issues that could have arisen during a patient's hospital stay.
 Select patients, such as those in long-term health facilities or nursing homes, may have an AVPU score of less than A, which is considered the patient's baseline.
 The AVPU scale is not intended for long-term neurological observation of the patient.

 Correlation to the Glasgow Coma Scale and Airway Protection

 Similar to GCS, where a score of 8 or lower prompts health care providers to consider the need for airway protection, the AVPU scale also addresses airway management and aspiration risks.
 Patients scoring "P" or "U" may have decreased or absent gag reflexes and thus are unable to maintain a patent airway.
 This status should prompt the healthcare provider to consider initiating a means of airway protection to avoid airway compromise or aspiration.

 The AVPU scale correlates to distinct GSC ranges, as outlined below.

 - GCS 12 to 13 - Verbally Responsive

 - GCS 5 to 6 - Physically Responsive

 Nursing, Allied Health, and Interprofessional Team Interventions

 The nurses looking after the patient should be knowledgeable about the AVPU scoring system if they are using it frequently.
-A drop in score should immediately be alerted to the doctor.
+A drop in score should immediately generate an alert to the managing clincian.